UniversalDependencies/docs/_tr/dep/amod.md

 layout: relation
 title: 'amod'
 shortdef: 'adjectival modifier'
+udver: '2'
 ---

 An adjectival modifier of a noun is any adjectival phrase that serves to modify the meaning of the noun.

-`amod` is not used for all modifiers of nouns.
+`amod` is not used for adjectival modifiers of nouns.
-We use [det]() for determiners (tagged tr[-pos/DET]()), and for so-called "bare noun compounds" we use [compound]().
+We use [det]() for determiners (tagged [tr-pos/DET]()), and for so-called "bare noun compounds", where the modifier is a noun, we use [nmod]().

 ~~~ sdparse
 Ali kırmızı şarap sever . \n Ali likes red wine